karthik/dlab-advanced-r/installation.md

 has_devel()
 ```

-and it returns TRUE, you’re all set.
+and it returns `TRUE`, you’re all set.
 If it throws up an error, you will have to install or update xcode on a mac (It’s free from Apple.
 Find it on the mac app store).
-Please also open xcode, go to the settings > Downloads and install the command line tools.
+Please also open xcode, go to the Settings > Downloads and install the **Command Line Tools**.
 If you are on a PC  you’ll have to install `RTools` ([http://cran.r-project.org/bin/windows/Rtools/](http://cran.r-project.org/bin/windows/Rtools/))

 If you’re on Linux, then run: